DETAILS

 Edition Size: 350+35 EA

-Patina: green
+Patina: blue

 Maquette:original gouache, ʺProfile of Timeʺ, 1977